Outdoor Socket Installation Cost

 Install Electricity to Outbuildings/Shed

-If you have an outbuilding, shed or workshop and you want to have lighting and power sockets, then it might be a good idea to set up a dedicated ring off your consumer unit.
+If you have an outbuilding, shed or workshop and you want to have lighting and an outdoor power socket for electricity, then it might be a good idea to set up a dedicated ring off your consumer unit.
 If you put this on the same ring as your external socket, this could save you some money.
 The cost will depend on the size of the job and the location of the outbuilding.

 Ask a Trade